-Founded by James Cropper on 12th November 2012, Creative Minds has been delivering accessible and empowering art sessions for nearly 9 years, becoming a highly reputable and trusted service provider to a diverse range of clientele.
+Founded by James Cropper on 12th November 2012, Creative Minds has been delivering accessible and empowering art sessions for over 10 years, becoming a highly reputable and trusted service provider to a diverse range of clientele.

 Our Creative Minds (CM) Artists deliver art sessions to many types of venue such as care homes, schools, learning disability services, days centres and many more.
 Reaching a diverse range of clientele is important to us in achieving our social aims, empowering people through our service and making art accessible to all.

 Our art sessions allow people to express themselves through the creative process, explore various art mediums and art forms and experiment with a huge variety of techniques and processes.

 James felt incredibly inspired by these sessions and on 12th November 2012 he founded Creative Minds and started contacting learning disability services and care homes.